 Looking for permanent tooth replacement options?
-Ask our dental implant dentists if you’re a candidate for All-on-4 dental implants.
+Ask our dentists if you’re a candidate for All-on-4 dental implants.

-Like the name suggests, All-on-4 works by supporting an entire arch of false teeth with only four.
-If you’ve experienced severe tooth loss, it’s time to learn if these dental implants are the right choice for you.
+As the name suggests, All-on-4 works by supporting an entire arch of false teeth with only four.
+If you’ve experienced severe tooth loss, it’s time to learn if these implants are the right choice for you.

 What Are All-On-4 Dental Implants?

 In general, a dental implant is an artificial tooth root, usually made of titanium, inserted into your jawbone to support a false tooth.
-The All-on-4 procedure, therefore, involves inserting four dental implants into your mouth to support a set of false teeth, not just one false tooth.
+The All-on-4 procedure involves inserting four dental implants into your mouth to support a set of false teeth, not just one false tooth.

 All-on-4 implants are different from implant-supported dentures because they’re not removable.
 The arches of the false teeth are screwed into the implants and can only be removed by one of our dentists.